Simogh67/Business-analytic/README.md

 Monday|1496599|15.783745873717294|94819
 Wednesday|1449917|14.485987751146457|100091
 Tuesday|1423223|14.554465874460556|97786
 - **Business insight: From the above table, mostly, our app is used during the weekend.
-This suggests that the customers used our bikes for leisure activity during weekends.**
+This suggests that the customers used our product for leisure activity during weekends.**
 - **Business question: At what time of the day is our program used the most (top 5)?**:

 ```